adhorrig/java-rest-api/README.md

 # java-rest-api
 A RESTful API written using Java as part of the Web Services and API development module (Group O) at NCI.

 ## Setup

 - Create a database called **bank_api** and import the schema from **/sql/schema**.
 - Build and run the web server in Netbeans.
 - Open the client in **/client** to test the client responses.

 **Note**: Tested in Safari.
-Issues in Chrome due to Cross-Domain requests are not allowed.
+Issues in Chrome due to Cross-Domain requests not being allowed.
 Also sometimes the server locks after multiple requests.
 Clean build + restart is required.

 ## API Entry-Points